Securing Infrastructure Access at Scale in Large Enterprises

 Database Access with Self-Hosted CockroachDB

 Teleport can provide secure access to CockroachDB via the Teleport Database Service.
-This allows for fine-grained access control through Teleport's RBAC.
+This allows for fine-grained access control through the Teleport RBAC system.

 In this guide, you will: